Code-Institute-Submissions/DentalCare/README.md

 ### Existing Features

-- Navigation Bar: Collapsable for use across devices of smaller screen sizes i.e. smart phones.
+- Navigation Bar: Collapsable for use across devices with smaller screen sizes i.e. smart phones.
 - Navigation Bar: **Sticky** to remain at the top of the page when scrolling down through the site.
 - Main Page: About us section with quick overview of the other pages on the site.
 - Services Page: Highlighting the types of dental services available, with links to testimonials and contact us page.
 - Testimonials Page: Highlighting recent customer reviews, with links to services and contact us page.
 - Contact Us Page: Form fillable contact page allowing customers to get in touch while leaving contact details.
+- Hover Effects: Provide visual cues to visitors of the site.
 - Footer: Fully responsive footer with full business contact details included as well as links to respective social media sites.

 ### Features Left to Implement

-- Services Page: Modal for each service allowing for detailed expansion on services offered.
+- Services Page: Modal for each service allowing for detailed expansion of services offered.

 ## Technologies Used